Surgical Pathology Rotation

 - San Francisco, CA 94143-0506

-Surgical pathology specimens are examined by residents at Moffitt Hospital, San Francisco General Hospital & Trauma Center, and the San Francisco V.A.
+Surgical pathology specimens are examined by residents at Moffitt Hospital, Mission Bay, San Francisco General Hospital & Trauma Center, and the San Francisco V.A.
 Medical Center as part of the general surgical pathology rotations at those institutions.
 A combined total of over 32,000 surgical pathology specimens per year are processed at these institutions.
 At Moffitt Hospital, Surgical Pathology is separate one-month rotation that each resident typically completes three to five times during the AP year.
 Surgical pathology responsibilities at SFGH and the SFVAMC are combined with autopsy duties on the combined general pathology rotations.

 The resident experience in Surgical Pathology at UCSF is broad and wide-ranging.
 This is due in part to the three very different medical centers in which Anatomic Pathology residents receive Surgical Pathology training.
 Moffitt Hospital (also known as Moffitt-Long Hospitals, or UCSF Medical Center) is a major tertiary-care academic medical center that is routinely ranked as one of the top 10 medical centers in the United States, and includes the only Comprehensive Cancer Center in Northern California.
 The resident experience in Surgical Pathology at Moffitt ranges from endoscopic biopsies to organ transplants to complex surgical resections for malignancies.
 With the exception of heart transplants, virtually every type of surgical procedure is performed at Moffitt Hospital.
 The San Francisco General Hospital & Trauma Center, operated by the City and County of San Francisco, serves a large population of indigent and immigrant patients, including many from Central/South America and Asia.
 SFGH is consistently ranked as the best hospital in the U.S. for treatment of AIDS patients.
 The San Francisco V.A.
 Medical Center is a major referral hospital for the V.A. medical system in the Western U.S.